top of page

 (Arjun Paleri, Raisa Pinto and Harinie Seenivasan)

-Reinforcing this principle, the Kerala High Court in Sadhoo Beedi Enterprises v.
-Controlling Authority held that gratuity cannot be disbursed in instalments.
+Affirming this principle, the Kerala High Court in Sadhoo Beedi Enterprises v.
+Controlling Authority[1] held that gratuity cannot be paid to employees in instalments.

-In the case, an employee filed a claim under the Gratuity Act, seeking unpaid gratuity from their employer (the “Petitioner”).
-The Controlling Authority directed the Petitioner to pay the gratuity amount along with interest, without delay.
-However, the Petitioner approached the court seeking permission to settle the amount in twelve monthly instalments.
+In this case, the employee filed a claim for unpaid gratuity under the Gratuity Act against their employer (“Petitioner”).
+The Controlling authority ordered the Petitioner to make payments of gratuity with interest without any delays.
+The Petitioner, however, requested the court to allow it to make the payment in twelve (12) instalments.

 Points for organisations to consider while making gratuity payments